Maxime-Jauroyon/Univ-BD6/README.md

 ## Installation

 - Open a terminal in the project's root directory.
-- Connect to PosgreSQL with your user.
+- Connect to PostgreSQL with your user.
 - Connect to (or create) an empty database.
 - Run `\i bd6.sql`, the database should now be populated with tables and data.